TyperIgor/BoloProject/README.md

 * Was necessary get Google Credential e download a path in .JSON, that this file carry the ID for the user manipulate the sheets..

+# Google.Sheets.Application.Initializer

+:ExecuteSheetProcessor
+* Layer where the application with your dependencies is started